Junior Specialist in Cannabis Price Data Management and Analysis

 Salary Range: $44,500 - $47,400

-BASIC QUALIFICATIONS: This position requires a minimum of a Bachelor of Arts or Bachelor of Science degree in Economics or Business Economics.
+BASIC QUALIFICATIONS: This position requires a minimum of a Bachelor of Arts or Bachelor of Science degree in Economics, Business Economics, or related field (E.g. Statistics).

 PREFERRED QUALIFICATIONS: At least 1 year of experience organizing and analyzing large data sets (>20 million observations) of U.S. cannabis prices using R software; at least one scientific publication on cannabis prices in a peer-reviewed journal; experience as a data or research professional and/or research assistant in agricultural economics; and experience obtaining and analyzing regional U.S. census data for California.
 The ideal candidate will have the ability to work well independently and as part of a team.
 They will also have strong interpersonal, communication, organizational, and decision-making skills.